ricardoffv/sp_criminality_analysis/README.md

 # sp_criminality_analysis
-Análise com Python e Streamlit diante de dados de ocorrências criminosas no estado de São Paulo de 2010 a 2018
+Python + Streamlit analysis on criminal occurrences on the state of Sao Paulo between 2010-2018